• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

-• Port - I've used a tawny port which has richer, deeper flavors than some other ports.
+• Port - I've used a tawny port that has richer, deeper flavors than some other ports.
 A ruby port could also be used, just try not to go too sweet.

 • Beef Broth - Use an unsalted broth.